 The Board of Assessment Appeals (BAA) is the body that hears and decides upon appeals related to assessment matters.
-If you wish to appeal your assessment on the October 1, 2018 Grand List, you must file in writing no later than February 20, 2019.
-You can use the form below listed in Documents.
+If you wish to appeal your assessment on the October 1, 2020 Grand List, you must file in writing no later than February 20, 2021.
+A petition forms is available under the Resources Tab above or from the Assessor's page.
 Fill it out completely and mail it to the Board of Assessment Appeals address that is on the form.
-You or your authorized representative will be called to appear for a hearing.
+You or your authorized representative will receive, by USPS certified mail, notice of the date and time of your hearing.

 The Board of Assessment Appeals (BAA) is an official municipal agency.
 It is designed to serve as an appeal body for taxpayers who believe that town or city assessors erred in the valuation of their properties or erroneously denied them exemptions.
 It is important to note that the board is not an assessing agency.
 It does not value taxable property- that is the function of the assessors.
 It is a review body, and as such serves independently of assessors.
 The Board is the first level of appeal from the actions of the assessors.
 Its decisions are binding for one year and may be changed by the assessor on the subsequent Grand List when a reduction of increase was not equitably instituted.
 The BAA is an independent authority with no right of action binding, in each instance, for a period of more than one year.
 In most cases, it operates as an intermediary level between the assessors and the courts.

 The BAA has three members who are elected.
 The BAA enables taxpayers to be heard by their peers at no expense.
 No fees are charged for the appeal process.
 Taxpayers do not have to be represented by counsel.